cedx/free-mobile.js/README.md

 - `request` : emitted every time a request is made to the remote service.
 - `response` : emitted every time a response is received from the remote service.

-These events are exposed as `Observables`: you can subscribe to them using the `on<EventName>` properties:
+These events are exposed as `Observables`, you can subscribe to them using the `on<EventName>` properties:

 ```javascript
 client.onRequest.subscribe(